-The government-wide financial statements (on pages 27-29) are designed to provide readers with a broad overview of the District's finances, in a matter similar to a private-sector business.
+The government-wide financial statements (which can be found in the financial section of this report) are designed to provide readers with a broad overview of the District's finances, in a matter similar to a private-sector business.

 The Statement of Net Position reports information on all of the District's assets/deferred outflows and liabilities/deferred inflows, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.
 Consideration of other non-financial factors, such as changes in the District's property tax base and the condition of the District's parks and open spaces, is needed to assess the overall health of the District.